ErsonRamirez21/something-new-3D-FPS/README.md

 # something-new-3D-FPS
 3D Shooter-Style game I created for my first design project for Software Engineering 1

+EDIT: I added a highscore screen where you can view previous highscores as well!

 How it works:

 The game starts off at the main menu screen where you can select two options: